valkebets/speech_emotion_recognition/README.md

 ## Summary

-In this notebook is partly based on [Shivam Burnwal's Kaggle notebook](https://www.kaggle.com/code/shivamburnwal/speech-emotion-recognition)
+This notebook is partly based on [Shivam Burnwal's Kaggle notebook](https://www.kaggle.com/code/shivamburnwal/speech-emotion-recognition)

 I modified and extended it for my own use: